eriknw/afar/README.md

 assert five == 5
 ```
 ## Interactivity in Jupyter
-There are several enhancements when using `afar` in Jupyter Notebook or Qt console, JupyterLab, or any IPython-based frontend that supports rich display.
+There are several enhancements when using `afar` in Jupyter Notebook or Qt console, JupyterLab, or any IPython-based frontend.

 The rich repr of the final expression will be displayed if it's not an assignment:
 ```python